generaliinformatik/ls4rexx/README.md

 ## Developer

-To debug ls4rexx you can use `de.holzem.ls.test.LServerSocketLauncher`:
+To debug ls4rexx you can use `de.generali.dev.ls.test.LServerSocketLauncher`:

-1. Run the `de.holzem.ls.test.LServerSocketLauncher` in debug mode (e.g. in eclipse)
+1. Run the `de.generali.dev.ls.test.LServerSocketLauncher` in debug mode (e.g. in eclipse)
 2. Connect your client via socket port.
 Default port is 5008, but you can change it with start argument `--port` in step 1

 ## Clients

 Currently there is only the following client available:

-* Eclipse IDE support with [rexx4e](https://github.com/holzem/rexx4e "rexx4e")
+* Eclipse IDE support with [rexx4e](https://github.com/generaliinformatik/rexx4e "rexx4e")

 ## Licenses